Quick Start Guide

 Messaging and Collaboration

-CU Boulder faculty and staff have access to the Microsoft 365 suite of solutions, which includes Microsoft Outlook as the email and calendaring environment, as well as Microsoft Online, desktop and mobile apps.
+CU Boulder faculty and staff have access to the Microsoft 365 suite of solutions, which includes Microsoft Outlook as the email and calendaring environment, as well as Microsoft's online, desktop and mobile apps.

-Additionally, faculty receive access to many Google applications, including Drive (Docs), Sites, Chat, Groups, Analytics, and more, in order to collaborate effectively in the classroom.
+Additionally, faculty receive access to many Google applications, including Drive (Docs), Sites, Chat, Groups, Analytics and more, to collaborate effectively in the classroom.
 More information can be found on the Google service page.

 Canvas

 Canvas is CU Boulder's online learning environment, providing an additional space for instruction, communication and grading.
 Instructors and students can also use integrations to seamlessly access external applications within Canvas.
-Create a Canvas course today to get started.
+Request a Canvas course to get started.

 Software and Hardware